Uniform CPA Examination

 What if a conflict arises after I have scheduled an appointment to take the examination?

 You may cancel or reschedule your appointment by contacting Prometric.
-There is no fee for canceling or rescheduling an appointment at least 30 days in advance.
-If you cancel or reschedule between five and 30 days before your appointment, you must pay a fee directly to Prometric.
-If you reschedule within five days of your appointment, you will be required to pay the full Prometric testing fee for the section you are rescheduling.
+There is no fee for canceling or rescheduling an appointment at least 61 days in advance.
+If you cancel or reschedule between five and 60 days before your appointment, you must pay a fee directly to Prometric.
+If you reschedule within two to five days of your appointment, you will be required to pay the full Prometric seat fee for the section you are rescheduling.
 See the Candidate Guide for additional information regarding these fees.
 You cannot make any changes to your appointment less than 24 hours in advance.
 You will have to contact the Board/agency to which you originally applied to register again.

 May I take the examination outside of my jurisdiction?